kleenkanteen/about-me-in-5-minutes/README.md

 - Never Bored - I cannot remember the last time I got bored.
 There is always an article I have on to read list or a thing to learn on my to learn list.
 The amount of things I want to do and learn outstrip available time.

 - Social - In the second half of third year, Dec-Apr 2022, I reached out to 15 random classmates.
-They were from my programming classes held online on zoom.
-These classmates were actively asking questions in class or on the class discussion board.
-I emailed them and set up a video call.
+They were from my programming classes held online on zoom during the end of the pandemic so I could see their name when they talked in the text chat.
+These classmates were actively asking questions in class or on the class discussion board outside of class.
+I emailed them based off their name and arranged up a zoom chat.
 I asked to talk about school, programming, and internships.
 I had interesting 1-2 hour conversations with each one, about the topics mentioned and some random things as well casually.
 I like asking questions and knowing about people's thoughts and perspectives.

 - Organized - I like to extract order from chaos.
+To make things in a logical manner, physically and virtually.
 Biggest example - I make my bed every morning, lol.
 You'll see more about this in my desk setup below.

 - History nerd - Subscribed to many high quality channels on youtube, have watched a couple hundred hours so far.
 Voices of the past is one of my favorites since it has detailed first person accounts.